 Diagnostic Medical Sonography

 The Diagnostic Medical Sonography (Ultrasound) Program at RIT is one of only a few baccalaureate degree programs in the nation and has graduated leaders in the field since its inception.
 RIT's Program combines a strong science education, practical experience, and liberal arts education to prepare you for a career in ultrasound, a related field, medical, dental, or graduate study.
 The program emphasizes skills in administration and research in addition to development of scanning and diagnostic abilities, with a focus on relevancy to clinical practice.
 This high-quality comprehensive background will make you well prepared, well trained, and sought after in the work place.

-RIT is one of very few universities that offer a program in ultrasound that can lead to either a Bachelor of Science degree or certificate in Diagnostic Medical Sonography.
+RIT is one of very few universities that offer a program in ultrasound that can lead to either a Bachelor of Science degree or certificates in Diagnostic Medical Sonography and Echocardiography (Cardiac Ultrasound).

 What is Ultrasound?